 The leap of faith

-In 2006, I put my first price tag on a book, the back pain book.
-It wasn’t really ready, and I should apologize to my early customers — which wouldn’t take long, because there weren’t many of them, only a few dozen that first year.
-But I was very aware of the problem of letting the perfect be the enemy of the good, and I wanted to get the business ball rolling and then work hard to steadily improve the content quality.
+In 2006, I put my first price tag on a “book” about back pain.
+It wasn’t ready, and I should apologize to those early customers — which wouldn’t take long, because there weren’t many of them.
+But I was acutely aware of the danger of letting the perfect be the enemy of the good, and so I wanted to get the business ball rolling and then work hard to steadily improve the content quality.
 Which I certainly did.

-At the same time, I was also investing heavily in a customized content management system to help me deliver really good quality footnoting and referencing (something that remains tricky for web publishers to this day).
+At the same time, I also invested heavily in a customized content management system to help me deliver really great footnotes and citations (something that remains tricky for web publishers to this day).
 I spent thousands of dollars hiring a programmer to do this for me long before I knew it would pay off.
 It was a strange and brave leap of faith.
 To this day, the audacity of that expense kind of amazes me.

 2007 was exciting